RISE Resources

 Center for Socially Engaged Design Innovation in Action has two primary goals (1) To empower students to innovate solutions to world’s biggest challenges and (2) To create a nurturing and challenging environment to take risks and move beyond the classroom.
 First prize $10,000, Second prize $7,500, Third prize $5,000 and Poverty Solutions “Best Innovation in Economic Mobility” Award $2,500.

-The Office of Academic Innovation provides seed funding that enable research on special topics in higher education and academic innovation to get the support they need to get off the ground.
+The Center for Academic Innovation provides seed funding that enable research on special topics in higher education and academic innovation to get the support they need to get off the ground.
 The maximum is typically $5,000.

 The Provost’s Teaching Innovation Prize, sponsored by the Office of the Provost, CRLT and the University Library honors original, specific innovations designed to improve student learning.
 The award will provide $5,000 to five faculty members (or teams) for their innovative projects to improve student learning.